Monty Python Invitational Virtual

 Tell me why one is a better/worse model for debate and why I should prefer it in round.

 Speed - I'm cool with it.
 Just be clear and slower on your tags or analysis.
-I'll tell you to clear twice, after that, I'll just stop flowing.
+I'll tell you to clear if needed.
 For online debates, probably slow down a little.

 Cross-Ex - I'm fine with open or closed, as long as both teams agree.
-If open, both partners should participate at some point in the debate, otherwise I'll close it.
+If open, both partners should participate at some point in the debate.
 DON'T be rude in cross-ex.